History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 A technique of taking human social incidents to be portrayed and labelling them as something striking, something that calls for explanation, is not to be taken for granted, not just natural.

-Kracauer’s writing as alienated writing perhaps belongs under this general definition from Brecht, but it has a further specificity deriving from spirit.
+Kracauer’s writing as alienated writing perhaps belongs under this general definition from Brecht, but it has a further specificity in this work.
 In the first chapter of The Salaried Masses Kracauer describes his work of writing as something akin to an ethnography.
 He is to be a foreign observer entering an ‘unknown territory’, but unlike a sojourn to some far-off land, this unknown territory is in the city in which he lives, Berlin.
 The figure of a territory or an alien landscape, one conditioned more by the physical movements of fixed capital than by a forcefield of destructive torrents and explosions, recurs throughout the text, reaching its highest extravagance in a passage describing this keen observer listening to the conversations of employees of a firm in which they discuss their social statuses with regard to other employees:

 The unsuspecting layman observing these immense differences of importance feels as though a new cosmos full of abysses and peaks were coming into view beneath his microscope lens.
 A chasm of impressive depth yawns likewise between, for example, technical and commercial employees in industry.
 The latter, according to the report of one victim, treat the former with disdain, and like to make them wait like unimportant customers; while the former, on the other hand, nurture the prejudice that their work alone should be seen as productive.